Setting up the project

 WebSocket demo server in Node.js

-In this article we will look into how to build a demo Node.js server that serves example stocks data over WebSocket.
-If you are new to WebSockets, you can read more in the WebSocket Protocol specification.
+In this article, we'll walk through building a demo Node.js server that streams example stock data over WebSocket.
+If you're new to WebSockets, you can refer to the WebSocket Protocol specification for more details.

-You can find the code for this article in Stocks-WebSocket-Demo-Server repository on GitHub.
+The complete code for this project is available in the Stocks-WebSocket-Demo-Server repository on GitHub.

 mkdir StocksWebsocketDemoServer && cd StocksWebsocketDemoServer